myllynen/byteman-automation-tutorial/README.md

 that connects the events in the application execution flow to our custom helper code.

+(Note that in these examples we are bundling the application and the rule helper in the same package - this would be inconvinient with real applications and indeed with the actual tool no such bundling is used.)

 Below we see an example run with slightly changed command line options:

 ```